SolidX

 npx @solidxai/solidctl@latest build

-# Bootstrap metadata, settings, and the system user
+# Seed metadata, settings, and the system user

 npx @solidxai/solidctl@latest seed